-Par-Tapi-Narmada river-linking project scrapped after protests by Gujarat tribal groups
+Par-Tapi-Narmada river-linking project scrapped after protests by Gujarati Adivasi groups

 Since then, the Congress has led many protests against the project in the districts of Valsad, Tapi and Dangs.

-Paatil on Tuesday accused Opposition parties of instigating the tribal communities for their benefit.
+Paatil on Tuesday accused Opposition parties of instigating the Adivasi communities for their benefit.
 “They blamed it on the BJP while forgetting that the project was launched when [Congress leader] Manmohan Singh was the prime minister,” he said, according to PTI.

 State Tribal Development Minister Naresh Patel said that the BJP would not agree to a project if it were to displace the tribal people.
-“The Congress and other organisations created an atmosphere of fear among tribals by talking about their displacement...we all know that no central project will
+“The Congress and other organisations created an atmosphere of fear among tribals by talking about their displacement...we all know that no central project will succeed until the state agrees to it.”

 Anant Patel, Congress MLA from the Vansda constituency in the Navsari district, said that the party does not believe in BJP leaders’ assurances, according to The Indian Express.
 “We want a white paper from the Central government,” Patel said.
 “If they don’t come up with white paper (shwetpatra), we will continue our future public meetings in South Gujarat.”